Andrew-Ochieng/Andrew-Ochieng/README.md

 ## 📖 About Me

 *  👋 Hello!
-I'm Andrew Ochieng a Fullstack Software Developer.
+I'm Andrew Ochieng a Software Developer.

 * 🚀 I enjoy turning ideas into functional software applications, learning new technologies and mentoring upcoming techees.

-* 🥑 I have over 3+ years of experience designing and building software applications that enhance end-user functionality.

 * 🌱 Logic, Design, Communication and Teamwork are my greatest strengths.